asdoria/AsdoriaSyliusRetailerPlugin/README.md

 ## Features

-+ Create Retailers Group using your own images
++ Create Major Retailer using your own images
 + Create custom retailers with precise geographical coordinates and contact informations
 + Create your own interactive map with Leaflet to show all your retailers